AskVikashKumar/AskVikashKumar/README.md

 - 👋 Hi, I’m @AskVikashKumar
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning and junior developer ...
-- g
 - 📫 How to reach me ...ask4vikashk@gmail.com
 <!---
 AskVikashKumar/AskVikashKumar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.